DerekYuntao/myblog/_posts/2020-08-08-Estimate-CESM-code-performance.md

 ww        	72	      1380   	24 X 3
 ```

+### 1.2 Example 1
-**e.g.1** In one of my CESM run, the PE layout is as follows.
+In one of my CESM run, the PE layout is as follows.
 This can be read and modified from  *env_mach_pes.xml*.
 It cannot be modified after "./cesm_setup" has been invoked without first invoking "cesm_setup -clean".
 ```powershell
  NTASKS_ATM=468,NTHRDS_ATM=2,ROOTPE_ATM=0
  NTASKS_CPL=468,NTHRDS_CPL=2,ROOTPE_CPL=0